Guide to reading a form guide

 MORE DETAILED FORM GUIDE INFORMATION

-Prize – equals total prize money won by the horse throughout their career
+Prize money – The total prize money the horse has won

 Good – a fair dry track with slight give in the ground.
-Hay Lists record in the good is as shown is 12 : 10, 0, 0 meaning he has won 10 times and finished 2nd once from 12 starts on a good track
+Redkirk Warrior’s record in the good is shown as 18 : 8, 1, 0 meaning he has won 8 times and finished 2nd once from 18 starts on a good track

 FORM GUIDE – SPECIFIC RACE INFORMATION

 We now take a more detailed look at the information contained in the form guide for a specific race.
-In this case, we are looking at Hay List’s performance in the Group 1 Newmarket Handicap at Flemington.
-The information is taken from the free Centrebet free form guide.
+In this case, we are looking at Redkirk Warrior’s performance at his previous start.

-1 – 22 – the position the horse came in relation to the field.
-In this case, Hay List ran 1st out of a field of 22
+5 – 10 – Indicates the position the horse finished in the race, in this case, Redkirk Warrior was 5th out of a 10 horse field

 FORM GUIDE – IMPORTANT INFORMATION